armoraz/OmarPerezOverview/README.md

 - 📫 How to reach me: omarperez.alr@gmail.com

-- ⚡ Fun fact: I found coding has been keeping my brain interested and committed.
+- ⚡ Fun fact: I found coding has been keeping my brain interested and committed (pun intended).
 That makes me realize this what I want keep doing.

 ---